 "From early design such as the Aesthetic Movement or Arts & Crafts, right up to Contemporary design, our dedicated team offer over 40 combined years of expertise at your convenience, and our ever popular tri-annual sales will see your items receive top-tier exposure from our West London Saleroom."

-Our next Design sale will be 19 January 2022, and we are accepting consignments.
-Our team are available every Tuesday and Thursday, 10am – 4pm, for walk-in valuations at our Chiswick Saleroom.
+We are now accepting consignments for our next design sale.
+Our team are available every Tuesday and Thursday, 10am – 4pm, for walk-in valuations at our 1 Roslin Square Saleroom.